 Application is typically made online during the student's final undergraduate year; however, applicants must have completed all of their first Bachelor's Degree requirements prior to participating in the program.
 Applicants are expected to have a reasonable familiarity with the governing process of British Columbia and are expected to participate effectively in assignments with any party caucus.

-- asking two (2) academic professors/instructors to electronically submit a confidential Academic Referee Evaluation form on their behalf using the applicant’s individual tracking number; and,
+- ask two (2) academic professors/instructors to electronically submit a confidential Academic Reference Form on your behalf using your first name, last name and the email address you provided when submitting your Application Form; and,

-Please Note: All online applications and supporting documentation must be complete prior to the application deadline.
+Please Note: All online applications and supporting documentation must be complete by the application deadline.
 Late or incomplete applications will not be considered.

-Applications are screened and short-listed by the Program and Academic Directors.
+Applications are screened and shortlisted by the Program and Academic Directors.
 Approximately 24 applicants are invited to attend an interview.
 The Academic Advisory Committee is made up of political science professors from British Columbia universities, the Program Director and the Academic Director.
-Interviews are held in Vancouver over a two-day period in March of each year.
+Interviews are held in Vancouver over a two and a half day period in March of each year.

 Selection is based upon a range of considerations, the most significant being the applicant’s academic achievements, maturity, interpersonal skills and an interest in British Columbia’s governing processes.
 The program is educational in intent.
 A flexible approach to assignments is needed as the work can vary considerably from day-to-day.
 The ability to multi-task is essential.